 - 1) Candidates shall normally complete 60 credits in an academic year.
 The normal study load of Semester 1 and that of Semester 2 is 30 credits.
-Candidates may opt to take 36 credits in these semesters without seeking approval from the Faculty. - 2) 18 credits in language enhancement courses, including 6 credits in "CAES1000.
-Core University English", 6 credits in an "English in the Discipline" course and 6 credits in the Chinese language enhancement course. - 3) To facilitate the research project required in Year 4, students are required to complete the Humanities electives from the same Programme (e.g. English Studies, History).
+Candidates may opt to take 36 credits in these semesters without seeking approval from the Faculty. - 2) 12 credits in language enhancement courses, including a non-credit bearing Academic Communication in English course1, 6 credits in an "English in the Discipline" course and 6 credits in the Chinese language enhancement course2. - 3) To facilitate the research project required in Year 4, students are required to complete the Humanities electives from the same Programme (e.g. English Studies, History).

-Candidates who have achieved Level 5 or above in English Language in the Hong Kong Diploma of Secondary Education Examination, or equivalent, are exempted from this requirement, and CAES1000 is optional.
-Those who do not take this course should take an elective course in lieu, see Regulation UG6.
+1 Candidates who have achieved Level 5 or above in English Language in the Hong Kong Diploma of Secondary Education Examination, or equivalent, are exempted from this requirement, and CAES1001 is optional.